VinayakRamavath/HackathonSpring/README.md

 # Swagger Documentation

-Please follow the following Swagger HTML for using the API whilst running the application.
+Please follow the following Swagger HTML for using the API whilst running the

 http://localhost:8080/swagger-ui.html